MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 Let's look at some sample extensions that will implement this for us.

-The first extension adds a new field named Attach to Line No. to the Sales Line table and recalculates pricing when we make a change.
+The first table extension adds a new field named Attach to Line No. to the Sales Line table and recalculates pricing when we make a change.
 This field will let us create the combinations that determine our discounts.
 It also copies the GetPriceCalculationHandler() function from the Sales Line table.

 ```
 tableextension 50001 "Attach Price" extends "Sales Line"